Computer Tomography Technician: Employment Info & Career Requirements

-According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook for radiologic technologists, including CT technicians, is highly favorable and is expected to grow faster than average in the U.S., at a rate of about 21% from 2012 through 2022.
-The BLS reported the median annual wage of a radiologic technologist as $54,620 in May 2012.
-Those working in Massachusetts, California, and Alaska earned the most money annually.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook for radiologic technologists, including CT technicians, is highly favorable and is expected to grow faster than average in the U.S., at a rate of about 9% from 2014 through 2024.
+The BLS reported the median annual wage of a radiologic technologist as $56,670 in May 2015.

 Alternate Career Options